 This kit also comes with a full-color dinosaur learning guide.
 This gives you the chance to learn some amazing facts about dinosaurs and fossils.
 Also about the fossils included in this kit.

 Digging out the dinosaur fossils does get a little messy but this is clearly explained in the digging instructions.
-We placed paper down on our table to help protect it’s surface before we started digging.
+We placed some paper down on our table to help protect its surface before we started digging.

-DISCLOSURE – We were gifted the National Geographic Dino Fossil Dig Kit for the purposes of this post.
-We always give our honest opinions, findings, beliefs, and experiences of the products.
+DISCLOSURE – We received the National Geographic Dino Fossil Dig Kit as a gift.
+This was for the purposes of this post.
+We always give our honest opinions, findings, beliefs, and experiences of the products we receive.